mrabarnett/mrab-regex/docs/Features.rst

     Indicated by the ``VERSION0`` or ``V0`` flag, or ``(?V0)`` in the pattern.

     ``.split`` won't split a string at a zero-width match.

+    Zero-width matches are handled like in the re module.

     Inline flags apply to the entire pattern, and they can't be turned off.